France’s LVMH secures deal to buy Tiffany for $16.2 billion

-PARIS (AP) — French luxury giant LVMH Moet Hennessy Louis Vuitton said Monday it has reached a deal to buy U.S.-based jewelry legend Tiffany & Co for $16.2 billion.
+PARIS (AP) — French luxury group LVMH has agreed to buy iconic New York jeweler Tiffany & Co. for $16.2 billion, adding a famed star to its portfolio that already boasts Louis Vuitton, Christian Dior and Bulgari.

-LVMH said in a statement that the deal values the 180-year old Tiffany and its 300 boutiques worldwide at $135 a share.
+LVMH announced in a statement Monday that it will purchase the 182-year old Tiffany and its 300 boutiques worldwide at $135 a share.
 The agreed deal is higher than the $14.5 billion cash offer LVMH made last month.

-The conglomerate said both companies’ boards approved the deal and hope to finalize the takeover in 2020 subject to the approval of regulators and Tiffany shareholders.
+Tiffany — known for its delicate jewelry, distinctive blue boxes and an Audrey Hepburn movie — says the deal will ensure its long-term sustainability.
+Tiffany, which is trying to transform its brand to appeal to younger and more digital shoppers, could use a company with deep pockets to help expand its business.

+LVMH’s share price rose on the announcement, trading Monday up 2 percent at 403.50 euros.

-LVMH says the deal will strengthen its position in high-end jewelry and in the US market.
+Paris-based LVMH, led by billionaire Bernard Arnault, says the deal will strengthen its position in high-end jewelry and in the U.S. market.
+The purchase gives the French conglomerate a new star in its already distinctive portfolio — one that will help it compete with Gucci-owner Kering Group and Cartier-owner Richemont SA.

 LVMH already owns 75 brands including Christian Dior, Fendi, and Givenchy as well as watchmaker Tag Heuer.
-The purchase would also give LVMH a much broader foothold in the United States and broaden its offerings in jewelry.

-Tiffany says the deal will ensure the company’s long-term sustainability.
-Tiffany, which is trying to transform its brand to appeal to younger shoppers, could use a company with deep pockets to help expand its business.
+Its flagship brand Louis Vuitton recently opened a handbag workshop in Texas, with President Donald Trump in attendance.

+LVMH said both companies’ boards approved the deal and hope to finalize the takeover in 2020, subject to the approval of regulators and Tiffany shareholders.

 The offer comes as luxury goods companies have been wrestling with changing habits of shoppers who are increasingly buying online.
 They’re also purchasing second-hand luxury items from places like The RealReal.com.